idaholab/virtual_test_bed/doc/content/pbfhr/reflector.md

 ### Boundary Conditions

 This section describes the boundary conditions imposed on the fluid and solid phases.
-When the meshes are described later, descriptive words such as "inlet" and "outlet" will be directly tied to sidesets in the mesh to enhance the verbal description here.
+When the meshes are described in [#meshes], descriptive words such as "inlet" and "outlet" will be directly tied to sidesets in the mesh to enhance the verbal description here.

-There are two important caveats to recognize in these boundary conditions.
-As described earlier, this simulation is performed as a standalone case, independent of Pronghorn and Griffin, despite the fact that the reflector flow and heat transfer is tightly coupled to the core thermal-hydraulics.
+As described earlier, this simulation is performed as a standalone case, independent of Pronghorn and Griffin - despite the fact that the reflector flow and heat transfer is tightly coupled to the core thermal-hydraulics.
 Two simplifications are made:

 - The heat flux at the pebble bed-reflector interface is given as a fixed value of 5 kW/m$^2$, though this value can also be extracted using a [SideFluxAverage](https://mooseframework.inl.gov/source/postprocessors/SideFluxAverage.html) postprocessor evaluated over the bed-reflector interface in a full-core Pronghorn model.
-- The coupled Pronghorn-Griffin [!ac](PB-FHR) model described TODO does not model flow through the outer reflector - the reflector is treated as a solid conducting block.
+- The coupled Pronghorn-Griffin [!ac](PB-FHR) model elsewhere in this repository does not model flow through the outer reflector - the reflector is treated as a solid conducting block.
 Therefore, this particular full-core [!ac](PB-FHR) model cannot directly provide temperature and velocity boundary conditions to the present reflector model.
 Instead, the inlet boundary conditions